Estimated reading time: 4 minutes

 When I first heard about this law, a construction site next to our office helped me appreciate the significance of a process.

 At first, there was a bare piece of land.
 The area was sealed off with mabati (corrugated iron sheets) all around, which is common in my part of the world – of course, making provision for an entrance to access the site.
 Then the digging started, going deeper and deeper each week.
 From our upstairs office, I would look down, see the work going on, and appreciate that a tall building would need a deep foundation.

 For those walking or driving along the road next to the construction site, though, it would appear that nothing was going on because they couldn’t see the digging.

 After several months, the groundwork started.
 It took many weeks before the foundation could get to the ground level.
 With the base established, it was then time to build the walls.
 As the structure went up, people on the outside started seeing the building going up.
 From my vantage point, I understood how much work and time it had taken for the building to get to that level.
 However, for some people looking in from the outside, how the building had come up ‘overnight’ was surprising.

 The illusion of seeming ‘overnight success’ works similarly.

-To grow as a leader, you start off by acknowledging that you have the potential to get better.
+To grow as a leader, you start by acknowledging that you have the potential to get better.

-Whether you are new to leadership or already have some proven leadership skills doesn’t matter.
+Whether you are new to leadership or already have proven leadership skills doesn’t matter.
 You can get better.

 Then, determine what you don’t know and need to know.

 This is about raising your awareness of your growth areas and laying the foundation for the work that will follow.
 You can raise your awareness by taking a leadership assessment.